Which tax form should I use: Form 1040, 1040NR or 1040NR-EZ?

 Filing your US Nonresident alien tax return

-As a nonresident if you are filing a tax return for the 2022 tax year you should use this redesigned form to file your tax return.
+As a nonresident if you are filing a tax return for the 2023 tax year you should use form 1040-NR to file your tax return.

 Sprintax can help guide you through the tricky tax filing process.